hmchen47/DataScience/AppliedDS-UMich/2-InfoVis/asgn03.md

             + `None`: the image is positioned such that the pixel centers fall on zero-based (row, column) indices.
         + `shape` (scalars (columns, rows)): For raw buffer images
         + `filternorm` (scalar): A parameter for the antigrain image resize filter.
-            + `filternorm` = 1: the filter normalizes integer values and corrects the rounding errors.
+            <br/>`filternorm` = 1: the filter normalizes integer values and corrects the rounding errors.
 It doesn't do anything with the source floating point values, it corrects only integers according to the rule of 1.0 which means that any sum of pixel weights must be equal to 1.0.
 So, the filter function must produce a graph of the proper shape.
         + `filterrad` (scalar):  The filter radius for filters that have a radius parameter, i.e. when interpolation is one of: 'sinc', 'lanczos' or 'blackman'
         + `kwargs` : `~matplotlib.artist.Artist` properties
     + Returns: image : `~matplotlib.image.AxesImage`